From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “That sounds like you.
 Did you at least get anything good?”

-Vincent flops back in his Adirondack chair “So you got three elk, that’s got to be like a thousand pounds of meat?”
+Vincent flops back in his blue-veined chair “So you got three elk, that’s got to be like a thousand pounds of meat?”

-“Just over eight-hundred boned.
-I bought a freezer I keep it at Victor’s on account of not having the solar power to run that bad boy.
-Most of it I’m giving away.
-Victor’s organizing a banquet at the community center next month; he’s even gonna have a cooking competition for who can make the best elk entrée.”
+“Just over eight-hundred boned and bagged.
+I bought a freezer I keep at Victor’s on account of not having the solar power to run something like that.
+Most of the meat I’m giving away.
+Victor’s organizing a banquet at the community center next month, he’s even gonna have a cooking competition to establish once and for all who makes the valley’s best elk entrée.”

 “You gonna go?”